The Eastern European market potential for coffee

 East European coffee imports are on the rise

-Compared to Western Europe, countries in Eastern Europe import proportionally less green coffee directly from producing countries.
-This is mainly so because of the strong infrastructure and importing facility in neighbouring ports, such as the German Port of Hamburg.
-For small and medium-sized roasters in Eastern Europe, it is often less risky and more cost-effective to source from these specialised importers.
+In general, Germany is an important supplier of green coffee to the Eastern European region, with the goods entering mainly via the Port of Hamburg.
+For small and medium-sized roasters in Eastern Europe, it is often less risky and more cost-effective to source from specialised importers based in neighbouring ports.
 In addition, the main players in the Eastern European market are large multinationals that usually import through one point, roast in large-scale facilities and distribute coffee throughout Europe.
 However, as roasters in Eastern Europe gain scale, it is expected that they may also gain autonomy in terms of sourcing directly from producing countries.
 In the long term, these countries may also develop further and upscale their infrastructure to be able to import directly.

-Slovenia is an exception, having imported 91% of its green coffee directly from producing countries in 2018.
-Approximately 40% or 9.9 thousand tonnes of Slovenian coffee imports came from Brazil, another 26% from India and 9.1% from Vietnam.
+Slovenia registered the highest share of direct imports among all countries in Eastern Europe, with 96% of its green coffee sourced directly from producing countries in 2020.
+Approximately 51% or 7.8 thousand tonnes of Slovenian coffee imports came from Brazil, another 20% from India and 8.4% from Colombia.
 Croatian multinational Atlantic Grupa is Slovenia’s main coffee importer; it uses the Port of Koper as its entry point, from where it serves the regional market with its coffee brands Barcaffé and Grand Kafa.

 Low per capita coffee consumption gives room for growth

-Eastern European countries registered accounted for 18% of all coffee sales volume in EU markets, the equivalent to 252 thousand tonnes of green coffee and instant coffee.
+According to the latest available data from the European Coffee Report (2018/19), Eastern European countries accounted for 18% of all coffee sales volume in EU markets, the equivalent to 252 thousand tonnes of green coffee and instant coffee in 2018.
 Poland is the largest coffee consuming market in Eastern Europe, with 6.6% of total EU coffee volume sales, followed by Romania (2.5%) and Hungary (1.8%).
 In comparison, Germany is the largest market in all of Europe with 26% market share.

 The European coffee market is rather stable, but several Eastern European countries have shown interesting growth rates recently.
 Between 2016 and 2018, the retail value of the total amount of coffee sold in several Eastern European countries increased strongly, notably Slovenia (+18%), Czech Republic (+15%) and Romania (+15%).
 However, compared to other markets, total volumes remain relatively small in these markets.
-The Eastern European market remains a large destination for Robustas, given the region’s preference for instant coffees.
+Between 2018 and 2019, the largest coffee market (Poland) grew by 2%.

-- Access the EU Trade Helpdesk to analyse European and Eastern European trade dynamics and to build your export strategy.
-By selecting a reporting country, you will be able to follow developments such as the emergence of new suppliers and the decline of established ones.
+- Go to EU Access2Markets to analyse Eastern European trade dynamics yourself and determine your export strategy.
+By selecting a specific reporting country, you will be able to follow developments such as trade flows with established suppliers, the emergence of new suppliers and changing patterns in direct and indirect imports.

 - See our study of trade statistics for coffee for more detailed information about the European trade in green coffee beans.